mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 and an index.
 In this example, ‘89ABCDEF:1’ represents the Bitcoin address ‘16bNmy...’, ‘89ABCDEF:2’ represents ‘1AmkUx...’ and so forth.

-To begin moving your Bitcoin holdings into your MMGen wallet, just spend into any of these addresses.
+To fund your MMGen wallet, first import the addresses into your tracking wallet and then spend some bitcoin into any of them.
 If you run out of addresses, generate more.
-To generate a hundred addresses, for example, you’d specify an address range of ‘1-100’.
+To generate a hundred addresses, for example, specify an address range of ‘1-100’.

 Let’s say you’ve decided to spend some BTC into the first four addresses above.
-Before doing so, you must import these addresses into the tracking wallet on your online machine so their balances will be visible.
+Begin by importing these addresses into the tracking wallet on your online machine so their balances will be visible.
 For convenience of reference, provide the addresses with labels.
 We’ll use the labels ‘Donations’, ‘Storage 1’, ‘Storage 2’ and ‘Storage 3’.

 Make a copy of the address file